Streamline-TS/mcp-runner/ARCHITECTURE.md

 ## SSE Proxy Architecture

-The SSE Proxy module (`src/proxy/`) enables web clients to interact with MCP servers through an HTTP interface and Server-Sent Events (SSE).
+The SSE Proxy module (`src/sse_proxy/`) enables web clients to interact with MCP servers through an HTTP interface and Server-Sent Events (SSE).
 It serves as a bridge between web applications and the MCP protocol, translating HTTP requests into MCP operations.
+This implementation uses Actix Web for improved performance, reliability, and maintainability.

 ### Key Components

-1.  **`SSEProxy` (`src/proxy/sse_proxy.rs`)**:
+1.  **`SSEProxy` (`src/sse_proxy/proxy.rs`)**:
-    *   The main proxy server implementation that listens for HTTP connections.
+    *   The main proxy server implementation built on Actix Web.
     *   Manages communication between the `McpRunner` and client connections.
-    *   Handles authentication, request routing, and server information updates.

-2.  **`ServerManager` (`src/proxy/server_manager.rs`)**:
-    *   Maintains a cache of server information and status.
+    *   Handles server information updates and lifecycle management.
-    *   Provides methods to update and access server metadata.
+    *   Provides access to the runner for handling requests.

-3.  **`EventManager` (`src/proxy/events.rs`)**:
+2.  **`EventManager` (`src/sse_proxy/events.rs`)**:
     *   Manages Server-Sent Events (SSE) for broadcasting updates to connected clients.
     *   Handles event generation for tool call responses, errors, and server status changes.

-4.  **`ConnectionHandler` (`src/proxy/connection_handler.rs`)**:
-    *   Processes individual client HTTP connections.
-    *   Routes requests to appropriate handlers based on the URL path.

-5.  **`HttpHandlers` (`src/proxy/http_handlers.rs`)**:
+3.  **`Handlers` (`src/sse_proxy/handlers.rs`)**:
-    *   Contains handlers for different API endpoints (servers, tools, events, resources).
+    *   Contains Actix Web handlers for different API endpoints (servers, tools, events, resources).
     *   Translates HTTP requests into MCP operations.

+4.  **`Authentication` (`src/sse_proxy/auth.rs`)**:
+    *   Implements Actix Web middleware for securing access to the proxy.
+    *   Currently supports bearer token authentication.

+5.  **`Types` (`src/sse_proxy/types.rs`)**:
+    *   Contains shared data structures used across the SSE proxy components.

 ### Communication Flow

 1.  **Proxy Startup**:
     *   An `SSEProxyHandle` is created by calling `SSEProxy::start_proxy` with the required configuration and access to the `McpRunner`.
-    *   The proxy starts listening on the configured address and port.
+    *   Actix Web server starts listening on the configured address and port.
     *   A communication channel is established between the `McpRunner` and the proxy for server status updates.

 2.  **Client Connection**:
-    *   When a client connects, a new `ConnectionHandler` is spawned to handle the HTTP request.
+    *   When a client connects, Actix Web routes the request to the appropriate handler.
-    *   Authentication is verified against the configured bearer token if enabled.
+    *   Authentication is verified through middleware against the configured bearer token if enabled.
-    *   The request is routed to the appropriate handler based on the URL path.

 3.  **SSE Subscription**:
     *   Clients can subscribe to server events via the `/events` endpoint.